HongW2019/OAP-test/.github/CONTRIBUTING.md

 ## Contributing to OAP

+We support GitHub ***Issues*** as a lightweight way to ask questions and engage with the OAP developer community.
+We use Issues for maintaining a queue ofdevelopment work and as the public record for work on the project.
+So, feel free to open GitHub issues.

 This session includes what is required before submitting a code change.

 - We continue to use the Github **Issues** to track the new features/tasks/issues.​